eugeniobruno/enzymator/README.md

 # Enzymator

-Enzimator is an extremely simple and powerful aggregation framework.
+Enzymator is an extremely simple and powerful aggregation framework.
 Every ruby app can use it to unleash the infinite power of the MapReduce concept.
 If it could tame BigData, imagine what it can do with fewer data!

 You should take two minutes to check out the test examples.